McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Introduction

 The aim of this article is to study the existence and uniqueness of solutions to the equation~\eqref{eq mkvsde}.
 We will show that a weak solution to~\eqref{eq mkvsde} exists for unbounded and continuous coefficients, provided that we can find an appropriate measure-dependent Lyapunov function which ensures integrability of the equation.
 This generalises the results of~\cite{funaki1984certain} and~\cite{gyongy1996existence}.

-The work on SDEs with coefficients that depend on the law was initiated by~\cite{McKean66}, who was inspired of Kac's programme in Kinetic Theory~\cite{Kac56}.
+The work on SDEs with coefficients that depend on the law of the solution was initiated by McKean~\cite{McKean66}, who was inspired by Kac's programme in Kinetic Theory~\cite{Kac56}.
 An excellent and thorough account of the general theory of McKean--SDEs and their particle approximations can be found in~\cite{sznitman1991topics}.
-Sznitman showed that if the coefficients of \eqref{eq mkvsde} are globally Lipschitz continuous, a fixed point argument on Wasserstein space can be carried out, and consequently a solution to \eqref{eq mkvsde} is obtained as the limit of classical SDEs.
-This means that existence and uniqueness results from classical SDEs allows one to establish existence and uniqueness of~\eqref{eq mkvsde}.
-If Lipschitz continuity does not hold, the fixed point argument typically fails.
-However, in the setting of SDEs with non-degenerate diffusion coefficient, the regularisation effect of the noise allowed Zvonkin and Krylov~\cite{Zvonkin75} and later Veretennikov~\cite{Veretennikov80}, in a general multidimensional case, to show that the fixed point argument works, assuming only that the drift coefficient is H\"{o}lder continuous.
-This result has been recently generalised to McKean--Vlasov SDEs in~\cite{de2015strong}.
-The key step of the proof is to establish smoothness property of the corresponding PDE on $D \times \cP(D)$.
-To go beyond H\"{o}lder continuity one typically, uses a compactness argument to establish the existence of a solution to stochastic differential equations.
-In the context of McKean--Vlasov SDEs, this has been done by Funaki who was interested in probabilistic representation for Boltzmann equations~\cite{funaki1984certain}.
-Funaki formulated a non-linear martingale problem for McKean--Vlasov SDEs that allowed him to established existence of a solution to~\eqref{eq mkvsde} by studying a limiting law of Euler discretisation.
+Sznitman has shown that if the coefficients of \eqref{eq mkvsde} are globally Lipschitz continuous, a fixed point argument on Wasserstein space can be carried out, and consequently a solution to \eqref{eq mkvsde} is obtained as the limit of classical SDEs.
+To extend this result, Funaki~\cite{funaki1984certain} formulated a non-linear martingale problem for McKean--Vlasov SDEs that allowed him to establish existence of a solution to~\eqref{eq mkvsde} by studying a limiting law of Euler discretisation.
 His proof of existence holds for continuous coefficients satisfying a Lyapunov type condition in the state variable $x\in \bR^d$ with polynomial Lyapunov functions.
 Whilst we also assume continuity of the coefficients, we allow for a much more general Lyapunov condition that depends on a measure.
-Furthermore, Funaki is using Lyapunov functions to establish integrability of the Euler scheme which is problematic if one wants to depart from polynomial functions, \cite{SzpruchZhang18}.
-Recently~\cite{mishura2016existence} assuming only linear growth condition in space and boundedness in measure argument and non-degeneracy of diffusion obtained existence results for~\eqref{eq mkvsde}.
-This novel result was achieved through use of Krylov's estimates in~\cite[Ch.
-2, Sec.
-2]{MR601776}) in the context of McKean--Vlasov SDEs.
+Furthermore, Funaki is using Lyapunov functions to establish integrability of the Euler scheme which is problematic if one wants to depart from polynomial functions, see \cite{SzpruchZhang18}.
+G\"artner \cite{Gartner}, uses an integrated Lyapunov condition with a Lyapunov function not dependent on measure, to study the weak well-posedness of McKean--Vlasov SDEs. \firstrefereee{established changed to establish}